How to Strengthen Hamstrings to Recover from and Reduce Injury

 Jul 23, 2021

-How to Strengthen Hamstrings to Recover from and Reduce InjuryOne of the most dreaded things for any athlete is a hamstring strain- unfortunately, the injury is extremely common and can be painful.
+How-to-Strengthen-Hamstrings-to-Recover-from-and-Reduce-InjuryOne of the most dreaded things for any athlete is a hamstring strain- unfortunately, the injury is extremely common and can be painful.
 The hamstring actually refers to a group of three muscles that runs along the back of your thigh, allowing you to bend your knees.
 When the hamstring is strained, one or more of these muscles is overloaded and can even begin to tear.
 Even a mild injury to the hamstring can be debilitating, so it is important to seek proper treatment, including physical examinations and physiotherapy.
 In addition to treating an existing injury, proper care can also help you to prevent future hamstring issues.

 Identifying a Hamstring Strain